Early days

 (1980), along with Huw Lloyd Langton (of HW)

-most interesting thing" he'd done outside of
+himself as "the most interesting thing" he'd

-Hawkwind at the time.
-This album has also been
+done outside of Hawkwind at the time.
+This

-long since deleted (but remastered
+album has also been long since deleted (but remastered

 and released on CD in limited numbers, plus